-Terms & conditions apply.
+\Terms & conditions apply.
 See Club Reception for details.
 Authorised under NSW Permit: Pending GambleAware - Player Activity Statements available on request.
-If you want to talk to someone today for information and support call GambleAware on 1800 858 858 or gambleaware.nsw.gov.au by Karly Nimmo

-P. 02 6681 9500 ballinarsl.com.au
+If you want to talk to someone today for information and support call GambleAware on 1800 858 858 or gambleaware.nsw.gov.au P. 02 6681 9500 ballinarsl.com.au

-Sourdough Business Women

-Collaborating for conscious business with Sonja Ceri

-Join us for the next Sourdough Ballina Business Women event, where we explore the idea of business for a better world.
+Sourdough business women By Karly Nimmo Collaborating for conscious business with Sonja Ceri Join us for the next Sourdough Ballina Business Women event, where we explore the idea of business for a better world.
 Sonja Ceri will discuss how you can make your business part of the sustainable solution, not part of the problem.

-Sonja has a reputation for smashing the glass ceiling and running a company with a name you won't forget: Four Drunk Parrots.
-Marketing strategist by day and mother of two under four at night, she is someone with an opinion, a big smile and a determination to use business as a force for good.
-With a

-Masters in economics and a decade of agency experience, Sonja's interests go beyond textbook marketing theory.

-She calls herself a storyteller, because that's easier than listing strategist, journalist, digital marketer, entrepreneur, mentor, workshop trainer, keynote speaker and opinionated mover and shaker.
+Sonja Ceri has a reputation for smashing the glass ceiling and running a company with a name you won't forget: Four Drunk Parrots.
+Marketing strategist by day, mother of two under four at night.
+Someone with an opinion, a big smile and a determination to use business as a force for good.
+With a Masters in economics and a decade of agency experience, Sonja's interests go beyond textbook marketing theory.
+Sonja calls herself a storyteller, because that's easier than listing strategist, journalist, digital marketer, entrepreneur, mentor, workshop trainer, keynote speaker and opinionated mover and shaker.

 Sonja's passion for the environment and social impact has led to her business through B Corp and Climate Neutral certification as well as being a member of 1% For the Planet.
 Sonja will explore how global leaders and business people can utilise mindfulness, strategic competence, environmental sustainability and social conscience as a force for good.
 Sonja will share examples and lessons from her business on finding ways to do better by shaping a more inclusive and regenerative economy.
 Come along to pick up some tools and tactics from a local leader while connecting with incredible local women in business.
-The event will be held on Wednesday 22 June from 5.15pm - 7pm at a venue TBA.
-Tickets are \$25 each and can be booked here: sbp.org.au/events/sourdough-business-women

-NEW MEMBER SPOTLIGHT - Meet Sally Lindenberg of Northern Rivers Music

-What made you start Northern Rivers Music?
+22 June 5.15pm-7pm \$25 per ticket.
+Venue: TBA.
+Book your ticket here: https://sbp.org.au/events/sourdough-business-women/ > NEW MEMBER SPOTLIGHT - Meet Sally Lindenberg of Northern Rivers Music What made you start Northern Rivers Music?
 Since I was eight years old, I have played the saxophone and always loved pulling them apart.
 Jazz legend Don Burrows planted the seed and helped me get into the industry.
 What makes your business different?

 There are not many of us around, for starters.
 I am a part of the worldwide repair organisation NAPBIRT (National Association for Professional Band Instrument Repair Technicians) and keep updated with the latest tooling and technology.

 "I love being part of a community"

 Got anything you'd like to 'plug'?

 I sell restored/serviced brass and woodwind instruments.
 A new online shop is coming soon!
 Go to northernriversmusic.net or call me on 0416 153 985.
 What made you join Business Lennox Head?